Garment collars in hanfu: Jiaoling youren

+Jiaoling zuoren

 Jiaoling zouren refers to the cross-collars which closes on the left side instead of the right side.
-They were typically used by Non-Han Chinese ethnicities in ancient China, but were also adopted by the Han Chinese in some circumstances, e.g. when they were ruled by non-Han Chinese rulers.
+They were typically used by non-Han Chinese ethnicities in ancient China, but were also adopted by the Han Chinese in some circumstances, e.g. when they were ruled by non-Han Chinese rulers.
 Han Chinese women were also found sometimes found in the paintings of the Ming dynasty, which is an atypical feature.
 They were also used to dress the deceased of the Han Chinese.

 Central front collars

 Collars which runs parallel and straight at the front are called duijin (对襟).
 Garments with duijin collars can either be closed at the centre front or be left opened in the front.
 They could be found with or without a high collar depending on the time period.
-Duijin could be used in garments and attire, such as beizi, banbi, beixin.
+Duijin could be used in garments and attire, such as beizi, banbi, and beixin.

 Round collars

 Round collars are called yuanling (圆领) or panling (盘领).
 In ancient China, clothing with round collars were typically introduced and/or influenced by foreign ethnicities, such as the Donghu, the Wuhu, and the foreigners from Central Asia, such as the Sogdians, and the Mongols, at different point in time.
 Yuanling can be overlapping to the right or closing at the front in the duijin manner.
 Yuanling could be used in garments and attire, such as yuanlingshan, yuanlingpao, panling lanshan, and wulingshan (无领衫).